Research And Education

 Advances And Recognitions

 Overview For children with kidney disease and disorders, the Division of Pediatric Nephrology at Stony Brook Children's offers the most advanced treatment available in Suffolk County.
+We were ranked among the top 50 providers for nephrology in the 2014-15 Best Children's Hospitals rankings in U.S. News & World Report.
 Not only is it the only Suffolk County hospital to perform renal transplants for children, it also is home to one of the largest pediatric nephrology programs on Long Island, seeing approximately 1,400 patients annually.

 Contact Us Phone: (631) 444-7884